Afghanistan: A National Profile in the Shadow of War, Terrorism, and Recovery

 Human Rights in Afghanistan: Challenges and Advocacy

-The plight of women and marginalized groups under Taliban rule highlights the urgent need for international support.
+The plight of women and marginalised groups under Taliban rule highlights the urgent need for international support.
 Advocating for basic human rights in Afghanistan is a global responsibility.

-The international community has played a crucial role in stabilizing Afghanistan.
-Programs led by organizations like the United Nations Assistance Mission in Afghanistan focus on humanitarian aid and rebuilding efforts.
+The international community has played a crucial role in stabilising Afghanistan.
+Programs led by organisations like the United Nations Assistance Mission in Afghanistan focus on humanitarian aid and rebuilding efforts.

 The High Council for National Reconciliation remains a key player in seeking peace.
 However, Afghanistan’s future depends on sustained international attention and support.